State Scientific Research Institute of Aviation Systems

-FSUE State Scientific Research Institute of Aviation Systems or GosNIIAS for short (ГосНИИАС) is a State Research Centre of the Russian Federation in operations research and aviation weapons systems development.
-Founded by the decree of the Council of Ministers of the USSR on 26 February 1946 from a number of laboratories of the Flight Research Institute.
+State Scientific Research Institute of Aviation Systems or GosNIIAS for short (ГосНИИАС) is a Russian aerospace research centre.
+Founded by the decree of the Council of Ministers of the USSR on 26 February 1946 from a number of laboratories of the Flight Research Institute for operations research and aviation weapons systems development.
 The new institute was named NII-2.
-In March 1994 the institute was re-named with the its current name (GosNIIAS).
+In March 1994 the institute was re-named with its current name (GosNIIAS).

 Initially, the institute was located in the buildings of the former Sergievo-Elizabethan Asylum.

 In GosNIIAS, there are six basic departments leading students and graduate students from three universities: